Just what the heck is a Canadian Pork Cottage Roll?

 To Rinse or Not to Rinse?

 You need to make sure the cottage roll is not frozen.
-So put it on a plate in your fridge and let is defrost.
+So put it on a plate in your fridge and let it defrost the day before.
 Then we will put it in the Instant Pot with some pickling spices and a few vegetables.
 Let it cook while you go about your day.
+I make this recipe super low-key – set it and forget it.

-When it is done, you can serve as is, or make an easy glaze, and pop in the oven to finish it up.
-Both ways are delicious.
+When the cottage roll is done, you quickly make some roasted/boiled vegetables, and then you can serve the cottage roll as is or make an easy glaze, and pop it in the oven to finish it up.
+Both ways are delicious but I usually take the time to give it a quick roast at the end.

-Let’s go to how to cook a Canadian Pork Cottage roll in Instant Pot.
+Let’s get on to how to cook a Canadian Pork Cottage roll in Instant Pot.

 Pork Cottage Roll in Instant Pot